What is the purpose of Gavi's prioritisation mechanism?

 When is the prioritisation mechanism applied and how does it work?

-The prioritisation mechanism is applied when Gavi resources are insufficient to meet demand in a particular application round.
-All applications recommended for funding by the IRC will be weighted and ranked according to the following criteria:
+The prioritisation mechanism is applied when Gavi resources are insufficient to meet country demand in a particular application round.
+All country applications for new support in scope of the prioritisation mechanism will be weighted and ranked according to the criteria below.

 30%

-More information on the prioritisation mechanism including the calculation of proposal scores and revisions from the original mechanism (created in 2010) can be found in the June 2013 Board paper on Prioritisation.
+More information on the prioritisation mechanism can be found in the December 2024 Gavi Board paper on Prioritisation mechanism.

 When was the prioritisation mechanism approved and when will it be updated?